archetyped/cornerstone/readme.txt

 Tested up to: 5.3
 Stable tag: trunk

-Enhanced content management for Wordpress
+Enhanced content management for WordPress

 == Description ==
 Cornerstone makes WordPress practical for **any type of site** by enhancing its content management capabilities.
 Too long have we had to resort to hacks like using categories in menus to build a pseudo site structure (you know what I'm talking about).

 Cornerstone enhances your WordPress site in several ways.
-One of the most useful features is one that allows Wordpress to be used for sites that go beyond just blogging-- **Posts in Sections**.
+One of the most useful features is one that allows WordPress to be used for sites that go beyond just blogging-- **Posts in Sections**.
 Create a section, add posts to it, they show up when visitors navigate to that section.
 Simple as that.
 It really is, but because you're awesome [here's a tutorial on how to do it](http://archetyped.com/know/how-to-organize-posts-in-sections-in-wordpress-with-cornerstone/).

 ### Thanks for the Support!